JoyceXZ/test1/README.md

 `if endif `

-    so heartbreaking! the notes has gone!
+    so heartbreaking! the note has gone!

 +
 -